-Listen.
 Feed your ears well.
-Last year, many trombone players and ensembles shared special content during ITW.
+For instance, listen to the many trombone players and ensembles that have shared special content during ITW:

 - Atlanta Trombone Ensemble unveiled an amazing performance of BoneWeek Fanfare #2.

 - Calgary Philharmonic’s Trombones hosted their annual ITW celebration called Slide Into Spring.

-- Ryan Keberle, trombonist and composer, extended free resources and a special discount to help us celebrate International Trombone Week.
+- Ryan Keberle, trombonist and composer, extended free resources and a discount to celebrate International Trombone Week.

-- Wycliffe Gordon wished everyone a Happy International Trombone Week and shared videos and other resources.
+- Wycliffe Gordon wished everyone a Happy International Trombone Week by sharing videos and resources.

-Play.
-You can play whatever you like (as long as it’s the trombone).
-Here are some fantastic free options:
+Play your trombone!
+You can play whatever you like (as long as it’s the trombone, please).
+Here are some fantastic options for free sheet music:

 - BoneWeek Fanfares: Celebratory trombone octets by Brad Edwards.
 This page lists the fanfares and includes at least one performance of each one.